 Am really very excited for Reading Independent Publishers Month, which is being hosted by Kaggsy and Lizzy.
 It seems like the last few years have brought about an explosion of new indies – although perhaps that is because social media makes it easier to discover them – but some of my favourite reads of the last few years have come from independent publishers.
 While not blessed with the kind of marketing budgets that the larger players can command, they are finding creative ways to entice readers and support themselves and their authors, often by offering subscriptions or membership packages, or crowd-funding backing for a book before it is published.
 The indies increasingly take on the big names when it comes to long- and short-listing for prizes, with Lucy Ellman’s Ducks, Newburyport from Galley Beggars impressing the Booker judges and winning the Goldsmiths Prize in 2019 as one example.

 To start this Reading Independent Publishers Month, I had a delve in the ten million hardbacks archives to find the books from independent publishers that I have already enjoyed and reviewed.
 There are quite a few more to come that I have read but not reviewed, as well as a nice selection sitting on the ‘to be read’ list.
 So I am not sure that one month – and the shortest one at that – is going to be enough… but here are my selections to get you started.

 What are you planning to read for #ReadIndies?
-Follow this tag on social media to find more recommendations.
+Check all my indie reviews by clicking on the link or follow the tag on social media to find more recommendations.

 Specialise in bringing forgotten books back to life, digitally.
 I enjoyed What About Reb by Norman Thomas di Giovanni, an at times Mad-Men-esque story of a young man finding navigating life, friendships and love, while putting into practice the political beliefs he has been raised with after his call-up papers for Korea arrive.